Telugu people: Ancient era

+Medieval era

-Between 1163 and 1323 the Kakatiya dynasty emerged, bringing the Telugu region under unified rule.
-During this period, the Telugu language emerged as a literary medium with the writings of Tikkana, Eranna, Nannaya, Pothana etc., are the converters of the great Hindu epics like Ramayana, Mahabharatha, Bhagavatha etc.,.
+Between 1163 and 1323, the Kakatiya dynasty emerged, bringing the distinct upland and lowland cultures of Telugu lands, which brought into being a feeling of cultural affinity between those who spoke the Telugu language.
+Kakatiya era also saw the development of a distinct style of architecture which improved and innovated upon the existing modes.
+Most notable examples are the Thousand Pillar Temple in Hanamkonda, Ramappa Temple in Palampet, Warangal Fort, Golconda Fort and Kota Gullu in Ghanpur.
+During this period, the Telugu language emerged as a literary medium with the writings of Nannaya, Tikkana, Eranna, Pothana etc. are the translators and poets of the great Hindu epics like Ramayana, Mahabharatha, Bhagavatha etc.

-In 1323 the sultan of Delhi, Ghiyath al-Din Tughluq, sent a large army commanded by Ulugh Khan (later, as Muhammad bin Tughluq, the Delhi sultan) to conquer the Telugu region and lay siege to Warangal.
-The fall of the Kakatiya dynasty led to an era with competing influences from the Turkic kingdoms of Delhi, the Chalukya Chola dynasty (1070–1279) in the south and the Persio-Tajik sultanate of central India.
+Telingana, a term referring to the land inhabited by Telugus, was first used during the 14th century CE.
+In 1323, the sultan of Delhi, Ghiyath al-Din Tughluq, sent a large army commanded by Ulugh Khan (later, as Muhammad bin Tughluq, the Delhi sultan) to conquer the Telugu region and lay siege to Warangal.
+The fall of the Kakatiya dynasty led to an era with competing influences from the Turkic kingdoms of Delhi and the Persio-Tajik sultanate of central India.
 The struggle for Andhra ended with the victory of the Musunuri Nayaks over the Turkic Delhi Sultanate.

-The Telugu achieved independence under Krishnadevaraya of the Vijayanagara Empire (1336–1646).
+The Telugus achieved independence under Krishnadevaraya of the Vijayanagara Empire (1336–1646).
 The Qutb Shahi dynasty of the Bahmani Sultanate succeeded that empire.
 The Qutub Shahis were tolerant of Telugu culture from the early 16th to the end of the 17th centuries.